novalagung/learndevops/en/docker-push-image-to-hub.md

 #### 1.1.
 Ensure docker engine is running

 Run the docker engine.
-If you haven't install it, then do install it first.
+If you haven't installed it, then do it.

 #### 1.2.
 Have a docker account

-If you haven't create any docker account, do create one at https://hub.docker.com/signup.
+If you haven't created any docker account, do create one at https://hub.docker.com/signup.

 #### 1.3.
-Login to docker hub on local machine
+Login to docker hub on the local machine

-Do login to docker hub via cli command below:
+Do log in to docker hub via CLI command below:

 ```bash
 docker login --username=novalagung --password=<your-password>
 ```

 Or use the UI menu.
-It is available by doing right click on the docker menu → sign in.
+It is available by doing a right click on the docker menu → sign in.

 ## 2. Guide

 #### 2.1.
 Create repo at Docker Hub

-First of all, we need to book a repo on docker hub.
+First of all, we need to book a repo on Docker hub.
 Later we will push the image to that particular repo.

 Go to https://hub.docker.com/repository/create, create a new repo (under your account), name it `hello-world` (or anything).